By Ian Ransom

-MELBOURNE - Australia captain Michael Clarke was left to thank his bowlers and centurion Chris Rogers for the hosts' escape in the fourth Ashes test on Sunday, having risked his team's winning streak by opting to bowl first after winning the toss.
+MELBOURNE (Reuters) - Australia captain Michael Clarke was left to thank his bowlers and centurion Chris Rogers for the hosts' escape in the fourth Ashes test on Sunday, having risked his team's winning streak by opting to bowl first after winning the toss.

 Australia completed a dominant win by eight wickets at the Melbourne Cricket Ground on Sunday to take a 4-0 lead in the series but Clarke admitted his decision had haunted him throughout the match.